 It’s the charming, rustic things that make Halloween so much fun for me.

-Step 3: Taking one bag, pull the bottom down until it looks like this:
+- Step 3: Taking one bag, pull the bottom down and flatten.

 Step 6: Open up the second bag, place in the center of the fringed bag and fill with treats…